CASE STUDIES

 • ATMEGA2560 MCU

-• Isolation amplifiers monitor the current and voltage driving the LCDs
+• Isolation amplifiers monitor the current and voltage driving the LEDs

 The software includes: